History of La Cheim

 We all need help at some time on our journey.
 La Cheim continues to enriche the lives of children, youth and adults by providing life-changing support and services.

-Today's CEO, Michael Thomas, ensures that La Cheim gives the most support possible to the people we serve and prepares them for a better future.
+Today, La Cheim's leadership staff ensures that we give the most support possible to the people we serve and prepares them for a better future.
 Although we have evolved into a larger agency, La Cheim remains true to our philosophy of building on each person's unique strengths and our commitment to fostering human resilience and potential.
 After all, La Cheim means "to life!"